tinytoolkit/tinytoolk.it/readme.md

-In this repo we enjoy tiny toolkits
+In this repo we enjoy tiny toolkits.
+It is the source of the [tinytoolk.it](https://tinytoolk.it) website.

 ## How does it work
 We use a static site generator ([zola]) to turn markdown files and images into html.